Hello! My name is Helen…

-I had always been interested in science and the universe at large and this Daoist theory offered explanation to the interconnection and mutual dependency of all things, how this manifest both in the cosmos at large, the macrocosm and also within us, (the microcosm).
+It was near the end of my training I was introduced to Acupuncture and was instantly attracted to the theory of the Five Elements, which form one of the foundations of Chinese Medicine.
+I had always been interested in nature and science and the universe at large, and this Daoist theory offered explanation to the interconnection and mutual dependency of all things, how this manifest both in the cosmos at large, (the macrocosm) and also within us, (the microcosm).

-I really resonated with how this ancient medicine looked at a person as it looked at the world; a complete and whole organism working together, becoming more than the sum of all its parts.
+Medicine was viewed as cohesive and holistic under the theory of this ancient medicine and I really resonated with how this medicine looked at a person as it looked at the world; a complete and whole organism working together, becoming more than the sum of all its parts.

 It is also immensely satisfying and humbling when the application of acupuncture has immediate results.
 On a personal level, it has been invaluable when treating my daughter during an epileptic seizure, giving me the gift of being able to alleviate a seizure mid-flow, within moments of the needles being applied.